EpicOrange/riichi_advanced/documentation/mcr.md

 There are the three standard calls: Chow, Pung, and Kong.
 There are three types of kong: concealed kong is when you take out all four copies of a single tile, added kong is when you add a drawn fourth copy of a tile to your existing pung of that tile, and melded kong is when you call a discard using the other three copies of that discard.
 All kongs result in drawing a replacement tile, and as such you cannot kong if there are no more tiles in the wall.
 Concealed kongs are revealed to the table once the round is over.
 Swap-calling is allowed: if you call a 3 of bamboo, you may subsequently discard a 3 of bamboo in hand.
 A restriction on calling is that if you call chow or pung, you may not immediately call a concealed or added kong until your next draw.
 (In other words, those two kongs are only allowed if you have drawn a tile.)

+Note that Riichi Advanced's implementation of MCR has everyone stay in the same seat throughout all four rounds, as opposed to moving seats between rounds.

 ## Fan table

 To win, one must have a hand worth at least 8 fan (additive).
 Since this is a nontrivial task, there are various strategies to winning that will be covered briefly [at the end](#very-basic-strategy).
 Note that a hand worth exactly 0 fan scores 8 fan (Chicken Hand #43).
 Also note that flowers are worth 1 bonus fan each, which don't count towards the 8 fan requirement.